13-1-3: DEFINITIONS:

 FACTORY-BUILT HOME:

 Any structure, designed for residential use which is wholly or in substantial part, made, fabricated, formed or assembled in manufacturing facilities for installation or assembly and installation, on a building site.
-For the purpose of this ordinance, factory-built homes include mobile homes, factory-built homes, and modular homes; and also include "recreational vehicles" which are placed on a site for greater than one hundred eighty (180) consecutive days and not fully licensed for and ready for highway use.
+For the purpose of this chapter, factory-built homes include mobile homes, factory-built homes, and modular homes; and also include "recreational vehicles" which are placed on a site for greater than one hundred eighty (180) consecutive days and not fully licensed for and ready for highway use.

 FIVE HUNDRED (500) YEAR FLOOD: